 No one likes to be sick or suffering.
-Humans have tried to fight against disease and affliction since we could first comprehend “Hey, I ate that root, and now I don’t feel like death!”
-In the course of trying to find new cures for medical problems, or perceived medical problems, we’ve stumbled more than a few times along the way.
-Most of the time, treatments simply didn’t work, and were no more harmful than what they were meant to “cure.”
+But in the course of trying to find new cures for medical problems, or perceived medical problems, we’ve stumbled more than a few times.
+Most of the time, treatments simply didn't work and were no more harmful than what they were meant to “cure.”
 Sometimes, though, the medicine was even worse than the condition itself.

-To his credit, Pliny the Elder discounted many purely-magical folk cures in his Natural Histories (not to mention writing entire chapters against the eating of infant brains), and was a proponent of several treatments which we now know to have some merit, such as aloe vera to dress burns.
+To his credit, Pliny the Elder discounted many purely magical folk cures in his Natural Histories (not to mention writing entire chapters against the eating of infant brains).
+He was also a proponent of several treatments which we now know to have some merit, such as aloe vera to dress burns.

-Still, he had more questionable medical advice than credible.
+Still, his advice was often more questionable than credible.
 His cures for bites from a mad (rabid) human or dog were the same—raw veal or she-goat dung placed over the wound for no less than four days, while the patient takes only lime and hog’s fat internally.
 If this doesn’t sound so bad, imagine eating nothing but antacids and lard, while having an open wound get more and more infected.
 If you weren’t dead by the time the rabies actually manifested, you probably wished you were.

 Hit them with a book.
 A heavy book.
-The use of Bibles for this purpose gave the colloquial terms for this benign lump on the synovial sheath: Bible cysts, Gideon’s disease, or Bible bumps.
+The use of Bibles to cure ganglion cysts provided the colloquial terms for this benign lump on the hand or wrist: Bible cysts, Gideon’s disease, or Bible bumps.

-Or don’t.
-Really, you shouldn’t do this, even if Wikipedia makes it seem like it wouldn’t be a bad idea (why are you getting medical advice from Wikipedia?).
+Really, you shouldn’t do this, however.
 While in some circumstances the lump may disappear or be reabsorbed after being thwacked, this method of treatment is second only to puncturing them in an unsterile environment when it comes to causing recurrence and complications.
-Most ganglion cysts cause no complications on their own, and many will disappear after a few months if left alone.
+Most ganglion cysts cause no complications on their own, and many will disappear after a few months if left alone [PDF].

 Smoke a cigarette!
 Not a tobacco cigarette (though those were advertised as “healthy” for decades), but an herbal remedy.
-While a few components of these cigarettes may have affected a degree of temporary relief for those with bronchitis or asthma, the long-term effects of smoking anything are known to be detrimental, especially to those whose lungs are already diseased.
-Inhaled smoke is not the same as simply inhaling the herbal vapors; the smoke contains irritants and carcinogens that can wreak havoc on the lungs, even in healthy people.
+While a few components of these cigarettes may have caused a degree of temporary relief for those with bronchitis or asthma, the long-term effects of smoking anything are known to be detrimental, especially to those whose lungs are already diseased.

 “Morphinism,” or morphine addiction, was perceived to be such a pervasive habit, and seen as such a scourge in polite society, that quack cures and treatments were easy to convince people to try, and rarely got reported or noticed when they didn’t work.